razab87/rasProfessions/README.md

 # rasProfessions
 The mod "ra's Professions" for the video game Project Zomboid.
 The Relases section contains previous versions.
 See the mod's workshop page on steam for info about the mod's content: https://steamcommunity.com/sharedfiles/filedetails/?id=2675128168.

-Release (steam): 6 Dec, 2021 <br>
-Last updated: 24 Mar, 2023

 Coding is in lua.

-The mod is currently only available for the stable build 41 version of the game.
-It is not available for the unstable build 42 but I plan to update it when I have the time.
+The mod is available for the stable build 41 as well as for the unstable build 42 version of the game.

 When playing the game on steam, you can install the mod by simply subscribing to it on the workshop.